HISTORICAL GARDENS

 Courtyard of the Loggia of Cupid and Psyche

-Villa Farnesina was perfectly designed to accommodate gardens – so much so that in the sixteenth century it was called “Palace of the Garden” – also from an architectural point of view, with the two projecting wings that define the north facade and frame the Loggia of Cupid and Psyche.
+The Villa Farnesina was perfectly suited to accommodate gardens – so much so that in the 16th century it was called the “Palace of Gardens” – also from an architectural point of view, with the two projecting wings that define the north façade and frame the Loggia of Cupid and Psyche.

 Here, on the vault frescoed in 1518 by Giovanni da Udine, pupil of Raphael Sanzio, 170 species of fruits and flowers are recognized, symbols of prosperity and love, conceived as a continuum with the exterior, rich in botanical varieties that came from the Mediterranean and from then exotic lands, even from the New World, testifying to the vast resources and relationships of the banker Agostino Chigi.